azfairuza/stemcell/journal.md

 ### 20220622
 **0658**: Bismillah.
 As the lore said, indonesian people has quite good skill at building a thousand temple in just one night.
 So do I, insyaaAllah. haha.
 But, what it takes?
 I need to focus and do the work at maximum pace.
 Yesterday, i was forgotten to write the evening journal.
 I have done the `show()` function in nanopattern.
 Next, i want to upgrade the `show()` function in cell and `showAll()` function in general procedures.
 After that i can start building the simulation.

+**1801**: finish working on the lab.
+I have been building the simulation procedure based on the flowchart that had been made.
+Currently, the simulation procedure is nearly finished as the update procedure and move procedure are not yet created.
+Hopefully this night, I can run the system and fix some bugs.